How to Quote Selective Pallet Racking

 Upright Frame Capacity

-When quoting selective pallet racking, one of the most important things to get right is the capacity requirement.
-Underestimating pallet rack frame and/or beam capacity puts end users at undue risk.
-Fortunately, figuring out capacity requirements usually isn’t rocket science.
-Stick to the guidelines below and you’ll have a system for making sure you quote the right frames and beams for the job.
+When quoting selective pallet racking, the capacity requirement is one of the most important things to get right.
+Underestimating pallet rack frame and beam capacity puts end users at undue risk.
+Fortunately, figuring out capacity requirements is something other than rocket science.
+Stick to the guidelines below, and you’ll have a system to ensure you quote the right frames and beams for the job.

-This can be a bit confusing at first, so take a look at the example provided to see this process in action.
+This process can be confusing at first, so look at the example provided to see this process in action.

 Pallet Rack Fram Capacities